 LINK WRAY DAY has been declared by Governor’s Proclamation in the states of Maryland and North Carolina.

-In 2008, Link Wray's seminal instrumental RUMBLE, having met the criteria of being "culturally, historically or aesthetically important and/or inform or reflect life in the United States" was selected to be in the National Recording Registry, housed in the Library of Congress.
-Less than 40 rock and roll songs have been so honored.
+LINK WRAY's instrumental RUMBLE, having met the criteria of being "culturally, historically or aesthetically important and/or inform or reflect life in the United States" was selected in 2008 to be in the National Recording Registry, housed in the Library of Congress.
+Less than 40 rock and roll songs have received this honor.

-In October 2013, Link Wray was honored with a long overdue, well-deserved nomination to the Rock and Roll Hall of Fame.
-However, THIRTY YEARS after first becoming eligible, Link Wray has yet to be inducted.
-The foundation of the Rock and Roll Hall of Fame remains incomplete.
+LINK WRAY was a Rock and Roll Hall of Fame nominee in 2013.
+However, over 30 years after first becoming eligible, Link Wray has yet to be inducted.
+The Rock and Roll Hall of Fame remains incomplete.

-Thank you for visiting this website.
-We hope that it gives Link Wray and his brothers Vernon and Doug, some long overdue recognition.
+THANK YOU for visiting this website.
+It was created to give Link Wray and his brothers Vernon and Doug some long overdue recognition.

 photo © Rick Gould